 A few ideal ones that you’ll often come across include:

-Ditch bottom (most tolerant to prolonged submersion)
+Best plants for the Ditch bottom (most tolerant to prolonged submersion)

 - Brooklime (Veronica beccabunga) with its attractive small blue flowers